 “There is no doubt that alcohol is a harmful and addictive drug.
 It damages both mental and physical health, creates problems for society and is the cause of much violence.

 “The most important thing is recognising and understanding that a person has an alcohol problem and wants to do something about it.
-For many it can be very difficult to admit that they are an alcoholic.
+For many, it can be very difficult to admit that they are an alcoholic.
 What may start off as harmless fun can soon escalate to something more serious, particularly if it becomes a regular occurrence and is not treated properly.”

-At the Priory Hospital Glasgow our personalised treatment programmes include a free initial assessment as well as 12 months of aftercare and family support.
-Abstinence can be a long and difficult journey, but by using the 12-step model of recovery and a comprehensive support network, we have demonstrated that treatment can work successfully.
+At Priory Hospital Glasgow our personalised treatment programmes include a free initial assessment as well as 12 months of aftercare and family support.
+Abstinence can be a long and difficult journey, but by using the 12-Step model of recovery and a comprehensive support network, we have demonstrated that treatment can work successfully.

 In addition, we provide specialist programmes to tackle any emotional issues which are hindering your recovery process, such as the trauma reduction programme.
-Where necessary, such as for individuals who experience significant withdrawal symptoms, we also provide medically assisted detox rehab programmes.
+Where necessary, such as for individuals who experience significant withdrawal symptoms, we also provide medically assisted alcohol detox programmes.

 Anyone worried about their drinking habits should seek advice and support from their GP in the first instance.
-If necessary, GPs can refer you to the Priory Hospital Glasgow for further assessment and help.
+If necessary, GPs can refer you to Priory Hospital Glasgow for further assessment and help.
 Alternatively speak to one of our team about referring yourself.

-Billy Henderson adds “We know that if people enter into a residential Priory stay with intensive therapy, followed by aftercare groups to support them, they have a much better chance of staying abstinent and controlling their own lives.”
+Billy Henderson adds: “We know that if people enter into a residential Priory stay with intensive therapy, followed by aftercare groups to support them, they have a much better chance of staying abstinent and controlling their own lives.”